simonscmap/CMAP_docs/faq_and_contributing/FAQ.rst

 We strongly suggest getting a DOI for your dataset prior to it's submission into CMAP.
 This will allow users to properly acknowledge your dataset.

-Below is an example list of entities that may issue and link your dataset to a unique doi:
+Below is an example list of entities that may issue and link your dataset to a unique DOI:

+  - Zenodo_
   - Dryad_ (only accepts published datsets)
   - FigShare_
-  - Zenodo_
   - Open_Science_Framework_
   - Harvard_Dataverse_
   - NCEI_